Bhargava-I/SMS-notification/README.md

 # SMS-notification
-send sms notification when the number gets a call
+send sms notification when the number gets a call.